vinceimbat/vinceimbat/content/Lilim Newsletter Plan.md

 # Workflow

-From Monday to Friday, I perform [[thoughts/my daily routine]], which is made up primarily of contemplating, journaling, reading, processing notes, and walking.
+From Monday to Friday, I perform [[my daily routine]], which is made up primarily of contemplating, journaling, reading, processing notes, and walking.

 I will dedicate at least one day in the weekend (either Saturday or Sunday) to: